The Securities Litigation Review: SEC Enforcement: A Practical Guide for Private Equity Fund Mangers

-Similarly, Potomac Asset Management Company, Inc. (PAMCO) and its president settled allegations that PAMCO, inter alia, improperly used the funds' assets to pay PAMCO's adviser-related expenses, including compensating a member of the investment team, paying rent and other expenses, and paying costs associated with PAMCO's regulatory obligations.15 The funds' governing documents did not authorise or disclose this practice.
+The SEC has found that an adviser is not permitted to allocate its own operating expenses to funds or portfolio companies if this practice has not been disclosed to investors.
+For example, Potomac Asset Management Company, Inc. (PAMCO) and its president settled allegations that PAMCO, inter alia, improperly used the fund's assets to pay PAMCO's adviser-related expenses, including compensating a member of the investment team, paying rent and other expenses including costs associated with PAMCO's regulatory obligations.14 The funds' governing documents did not authorise or disclose this practice.
 To settle these allegations with the SEC, PAMCO agreed to pay a civil penalty of US$300,000.

-Similarly, the SEC alleged that Yucaipa Master Manager, LLC, as manager to several private equity funds, improperly charged those funds US$570,198 in expenses related to tax preparation by in-house employees over a five-year period.17 The SEC recognised that the fund agreements obligated the funds to bear the costs of financial statement and tax return preparation, but nonetheless found that the agreements obligated Yucaipa to bear the costs for its affiliates' normal operating overhead, including employee salaries.
-Yucaipa's alleged failure to disclose that it would allocate a portion of the salaries of in-house tax employees preparing fund tax returns to the funds, among other alleged failures discussed below, led to an enforcement action ultimately settled for approximately US$3 million.
+Similarly, the SEC alleged that Yucaipa Master Manager, LLC, as manager to several private equity funds, improperly charged those funds US$570,198 in expenses related to tax preparation by in-house employees over a five-year period.16 The SEC recognised that the fund agreements obligated the funds to bear the costs of financial statement and tax return preparation, but nonetheless found that the agreements obligated Yucaipa to bear the costs for its affiliates' normal operating overhead, including employee salaries.
+Yucaipa's alleged failure to disclose that it would allocate a portion of the salaries of in-house tax employees preparing fund tax returns to the funds, among other alleged failures discussed below, led to an enforcement action that ultimately settled for approximately US$3 million.

-The SEC also considers the effectiveness of an adviser's expenses allocation procedures to ensure compliance with their disclosures.
-For example, in a recent case involving a fund-of-funds adviser, the SEC agreed to a US$2.73 million settlement of allegations that, among other conduct, the adviser overcharged three funds for the expenses of management employees by failing to adjust compensation-related expenses for time unrelated to the employees' reimbursable management activity.
+The SEC also considers the effectiveness of an adviser's expenses allocation procedures to ensure compliance with its disclosures.
+For example, in a recent case involving a fund-of-funds adviser, the SEC agreed to a US$2.73 million settlement of allegations that, among other conduct, the adviser overcharged three funds for the expenses of management employees, by failing to adjust compensation-related expenses for time unrelated to the employees' reimbursable management activity.
 The funds' governing documents permitted the adviser to charge the funds for the payroll burden of management employees assisting management entities that control the underlying investments of the fund's investments.
 The SEC alleged that approximately 7 per cent of the nearly US$30 million in expenses the funds paid for that management assistance was charged in error for time spent dealing with general fund administration.

 In another matter, the SEC determined that a private equity adviser improperly allocated broken deal expenses, where it was not disclosed that funds would pay broken deal expenses for the portion of the investment that would have been allocated to employee co-investors.
 Specifically, under the limited partnership agreements and private placement memoranda, the funds were responsible for all expenses of the partnership, including broken deal expenses.
 The adviser did not disclose, however, that the funds would also pay the broken deal expenses for the portion of each investment that would have been allocated to the adviser's co-investors.
 As a result, the funds were allocated US$1,811,502 during the relevant time period for broken deal expenses without proper disclosure.
-The adviser agreed to disgorgement and prejudgment interest of US$1,902,132 and a civil penalty of US$1.5 million to settle these allegations.
+The adviser agreed to disgorgement and prejudgment interest of US$1,902,132 and a civil monetary penalty of US$1.5 million to settle these allegations.

 iii Valuation and miscalculation of fees